Active and passive versions available

 - Several single LEDs per marker, covered with light scattering surface

-- Suitable for outdoor tracking
+- Suitable for tracking in sunlight

 - Diameter 30 mm